2027 수특 영어독해연습 6강 빈칸 넣기

 Exercise 1 군사 무기 공급의 역효과

-Friends can become enemies, and supplying weapons can backfire ― generating what the CIA calls blowback to describe what can happen when foreign activities such as covert shipments of arms ____ later used in retaliations against the supplier.
+Friends can become enemies, and supplying weapons can backfire ― generating what the CIA calls blowback to describe what can happen when foreign activities such as covert shipments of arms are ____ used in retaliations against the supplier.

-The United States learned this painful lesson ____ hard way.
+____ United States learned this painful lesson the hard way.

-Likewise, in 1982, Great Britain found itself shipping military equipment to Argentina just eight days before Argentina's attack on the British-controlled Falkland Islands; and in 1998, U.S. military ____ sold to China was exported to Pakistan, making possible its nuclear weapons test.
+Likewise, in 1982, Great Britain found itself shipping military equipment to Argentina just eight days before Argentina's attack on ____ British-controlled Falkland Islands; and in 1998, U.S. military technology sold to China was exported to Pakistan, making possible its nuclear weapons test.

 Exercise 2 도매상의 역할